TristanKolat/Calculator/README.md

 The Command Pattern is implemented to encapsulate mathematical operations as objects, enhancing the calculator's versatility and extensibility.
 The current implementation supports addition, subtraction, division, multiplication, and modulus operations, along with open and closed parenthesis commands for managing operator precedence.
 This design allows for the easy integration of new operations, ensuring that extending functionality is straightforward and does not impact existing code.
 The pattern also ensures a consistent interface across different commands and handles the complexities of operation precedence, making the system robust and maintainable.

 ### Abstract Factory
 The project utilizes the Abstract Factory Pattern to facilitate the conversion of infix mathematical expressions into postfix format.
 This is achieved through `Expr_Command_Factory`, an abstract base class that outlines the interface for creating command objects for various operations like addition, subtraction, and handling parentheses.
 The `Stack_Expr_Command_Factory`, a concrete implementation of this abstract factory, specifically creates command objects designed to work with a stack, enabling the correct handling and precedence of operations.
-This design not only ensures accurate conversion and evaluation of expressions but also provides flexibility and extensibility, allowing for easy integration of new operations or functionalities in the future.
 The use of this pattern exemplifies a structured approach to managing complex expression evaluations in a maintainable and scalable manner.

 ## Getting Started